aidar-khabibullin/aidar-khabibullin/README.md

 ## About

-I work at the product level.
-I own architecture decisions that affect the whole org.
-I set the engineering standards, and I keep design, product, and backend moving in the same direction.

 I shipped an LLM-powered code review assistant to production, built on the Anthropic API, embedded in GitHub Actions CI.
 It compressed the automated feedback cycle from 2–4 hours to under 5 minutes per PR - and brought TypeScript static analysis coverage across a Turborepo monorepo from 0% to 100%.

 Over 5 years at ShelterZoom - an enterprise cybersecurity SaaS with real-time collaboration, document workflows, and e-signatures - I grew from Senior into the Frontend Tech Lead role, leading a 5-engineer team for the last 3.
 I drove the full migration from a monolithic frontend to a Turborepo monorepo, set the engineering standards, moved us to weekly releases, and cut page load times by 35%.

 What I'm good at is owning frontend architecture end-to-end, growing engineering teams and raising their bar, and turning a vague product brief into something scalable and performant.

-Open to remote Frontend Tech Lead, Senior Frontend Engineer, Staff / Principal Frontend Engineer, and Frontend Architect roles in SaaS, cybersecurity, healthtech, EdTech, and e-commerce.
-If you're building something where frontend architecture is a product lever and not just a styling layer, let's talk.

 ---